 518 Beacon is located on the north side of Beacon, between Massachusetts Avenue and Charlesgate East, with 512 Beacon to the east and 520 Beacon to the west.

-518 Beacon was designed by Rotch and Tilden, architects, and built by Angus MacDonald, carpenter and builder, in 1893-1894 for Dr. James Bourne Ayer and his wife, Mary Eliza (Farwell) Ayer.
-Mary Ayer is shown as the owner on the original building permit applications for the stable, dated September 12, 1893, and for the house, dated November 22, 1893, on the final building inspection report for the house dated March 18, 1895, and on the 1895, 1898, 1908, and 1917 Bromley maps.
+518 Beacon was designed by Rotch and Tilden, architects, and built in 1893-1894 by Angus MacDonald, carpenter and builder, for Dr. James Bourne Ayer and his wife, Mary Eliza (Farwell) Ayer.
+Mary Ayer is shown as the owner on the original building permit applications for the stable, dated September 12, 1893, and for the house, dated November 22, 1893, and on the final building inspection report for the house, dated March 18, 1895.

-James Ayer was a physician and maintained his medical office at 518 Beacon.
+In December of 1894, James and Mary (Farwell) Ayer had made 518 Beacon their home.
+He was a physician and maintained his medical office at 518 Beacon.
 They previously had lived at 53 Mt.
 Vernon, where he also had maintained his office.

 The Ayers’ four children lived with them: Mary Farwell Ayer, Nathaniel Farwell Ayer, James Bourne Ayer, Jr., and Elizabeth Ayer.

 James Ayer, Jr., a physician and later a professor of neurology at Harvard Medical School, married in November of 1909 to Hannah Gilbert Palfrey; after their marriage, they lived at 5 Lime.